dlschwartz/WritingHistory/PaperWriting.markdown

 support your thesis.
 * Anything worth quoting is worth interpreting explicitly.
 Anything not worth interpreting explicitly is not worth quoting.
+* Use a primary source quotation in your writing when the specific language of the source helps you make your argument.
+Otherwise, a summary or general reference (with citation) should be sufficient.

 #### <a name="secondaries"/>Interaction with Secondary Sources
 * This requires careful negotiation of your relationship with secondary sources